snandhitha001-glitch/target_analytics/README.md

-# 🛒 Decoding Target — An End-to-End SQL Analysis of E-Commerce Operations
+# 🛒 Decoding Target — SQL Analysis of E-Commerce Operations

 > *What does it actually look like when millions of people shop online — and what can the data tell us about how to serve them better?*